Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 Alpha Vantage API: The free tier allows up to 25 requests per day.
 More details can be found in the support section of Alpha Vantage’s website.
 In this project, we will use the Listing & Delisting Status endpoint, which returns a list of active or delisted US stocks and ETFs as of the latest trading day.

 Yahoo Finance API: There are no officially documented usage limits (that I am aware of).
 However, to avoid triggering Yahoo’s blocker, the package author recommends respecting the rate-limiter as documented in the Smarter Scraping section of the readme.
-For this project, we will limit our requests to 60 per minute, which is sufficient to gather data for thousands of ETFs within a reasonable time frame ~ 1 hour.

 Infrastructure Setup